abarberia/GateDetector/README.md

 the analysis of the data.
 The algorithm uses a YOLO CNN developed in: http://pjreddie.com/darknet/.

+**IMPORTANT**
+Must do submodule update before any other command.
+Otherwise stuff breaks and it does not know what is going on.
+>git submodule update --recursive --init

 To run the program, the user first has to upload a folder with the images and the corresponding csv of ground truth gates to the main folder.
 The name of this folder should be 'WashingtonOBRace' or can be otherwise changed by changing the